 They’re brilliant!
 Went to three of the four shows.

-What I enjoyed most is their wit and on-the-spot improvisation and changes they made between the two shows.
+What I enjoyed most is their wit and on-the-spot improvisation and changes they made between the shows.
 There’s so much subtle physical comedy too (especially from Tim) — the glances and postures; the timing of each phrase.
 So much confidence gained from years committed to comedy.
-Watching two masters of the art in action who are still good friends.
+Watching two masters of the art in action who are still great friends.

-My favourite Goodie is Graeme and I especially liked the way he used to fall over in the TV show and as a kid, this inspired me to practise on the grass at home in the backyard — it took a bit of courage, as he’d fall straight back and have one knee bent up, which I found was helpful in partially controlling/breaking the fall.
+My favourite Goodie is Graeme and I especially liked the way he used to fall over in the TV show and as a kid, this inspired me to practise on the grass at home in the backyard — it took a bit of courage, as he’d fall straight back and have one knee bent up, which was helpful in partially controlling/breaking the fall.
 But Tim pointed out in the show today that Graeme used to wear padding on his elbows and back to cushion all his falls!
 Derr!
 A belated “don’t-try-this-at-home” epiphany for me!
 However, Tim pointed out that for one spectacular fall — in the famous tomato sauce shoot-out in Bunfight at the OK Tearooms — Graeme spun around three times before he executed the fall and ended up accidentally flat on his face!

-They recalled their history and showed an early pre-Goodies sketch of Tim Brooke-Taylor, John Cleese, Graham Chapman and Marty Feldman doing a sketch as Northerners bemoaning life’s hardships, thus pre-dating the famous similar Monty Python sketch.
+They recalled their history and showed an early pre-Goodies sketch of Tim Brooke-Taylor, John Cleese, Graham Chapman and Marty Feldman as Northerners bemoaning life’s hardships, thus pre-dating the famous similar Monty Python sketch.
 There were gags about ageing and a lot of comments, when viewing clips, of how such scenes couldn’t easily be shot again today due to health and safety regulations.
 If they were making The Goodies today they’d be covering topics such as the Harry Potter films, Jurassic Park, and news and current events.
 Anything that cheesed them off.

 Tim mentioned that he’d had a bit part in the first Willy Wonka and the Chocolate Factory movie and he’d been terrified during the scene that he’d push the wrong button on the computer as there was one that would wipe out the records of the Nestle chocolate factory.

 Re: the shows.
 For the 12pm performance, the sound was patchy and there was loud music wafting in from a performance outside.
-They should reschedule the outside performances.

 In the second show, the video clip screenings busted half-way through so they improvised the rest of the show and at the end we saw a couple of clips.
 That was brilliant and Tim unexpectedly turned the tables on the interviewer, a Chaser bloke, a couple of times with some witty comments.